cayllahe/hgbcode/docs/index.md

 To execute the program:

 ```
-./hgbSegmentation.sh INPUT_IMAGE.ppm OUTPUT_SM.pgm OPTION TH_PARAMETER RANK_PARAMETER
+./hgbSegmentation.sh INPUT_IMAGE.ppm OUTPUT_SM.pgm OPTION PARAMETER AREASIMP
 ```
 Where:

 **OPTION**:

 ```
-1: Use min-rule: select minimum value on positive observation intervals
+1: Use Min: select minimum value on positive observation intervals
-2: Use max-rule: select the last upper bound on negative intervals
+2: Use Max: select the last upper bound on negative intervals

-3: On positive intervals, apply length threshold and min-rule
+3: Lower-length: On positive intervals, apply length threshold and min-rule
-4: On negative intervals, apply length threshold and max-rule
+4: Upper-length: apply length threshold and max-rule

-5: On positive intervals, apply rank filter and  min-rule
-6: On negative intervals, apply rank filter and  max-rule

-7: On positive intervals, apply area and  min-rule
+5: Lower-area: On positive intervals, apply area and  min-rule
-8: On negative intervals, apply area and  max-rule
+6: Upper-Narea: On negative intervals, apply area and  max-rule

-9: On negative intervals, apply area, then ranking and max-rule

-10: On positive intervals, apply volume filter and min-rule
+7: Lower-depth: On positive intervals, apply depth filter and min-rule
-11: On negative intervals, apply volume filter and max-rule
+8: Upper-Ndepth: On negative intervals, apply depth filter and max-rule

-12: On positive intervals, apply depth filter and min-rule
+9: Lower p-rank: On positive intervals, apply rank filter and  min-rule
-13: On negative intervals, apply depth filter and max-rule
+10: Upper p-rank: On negative intervals, apply rank filter and  max-rule
 ```

-**TH_PARAMETER**: Refers to the  alpha parameter (threshold)
+**PARAMETER**: Refers to the  alpha or ranking parameter (threshold)

-**RANK_PARAMETER**: Refers to the ranking filtering parameter
+**AREASIMP**: Refers to the area simplification parameter.
+If no value is passed, then the value 0.004 is assumed.

 **Example**:
 ```
-./hgbSegmentation.sh Images/3063.ppm /tmp/salida.pgm 11 100 0.1
+./hgbSegmentation.sh Images/3063.ppm /tmp/salida.pgm 10 0.001 0.003
 ```

 ### Citation